aanas1010/Vaccine-Management-System/phase2/design_document.md

-# Design Specification Phase 2
+# Design Document Phase 2
 ## SOLID
 Our program adheres to the SOLID design principles in the following ways:
 ### Single-Responsibility Principle